28 East Second Street

-The shop is usually open from 1–7 pm six days a week (the day the shop is closed VARIES from week to week).
-Please call ahead to check for weekly variations in my hours (the schedule is on the voicemail message), or to make an appointment for a time that’s convenient for you.
+I’m still in the process of preparing the shop for re-opening.
+When I do, I’ll likely follow my former opening hours of 1–7 pm, six days a week (with the closed day varying from week to week).
+Please call ahead to check for weekly variations in my hours; the schedule will be here on my website, on my voicemail, and posted in front of the shop.
+I’d also be happy to make an appointment to open the shop at a time that’s convenient for you.
 Please ask about Gift Certificates and Registry.

-Worldwide shipping and free gift wrapping always available—not just during the holidays!
+Worldwide shipping, gift certificates, registries, and free gift wrapping always available!

 It has been my great pleasure to serve up a delicious selection of cookbooks to customers near and far for the past 15 years.